Scary Severed Heads

 Laboratory Severed Head in a Jar Halloween Prop

 Yuck!
 Place this creepy severed head in a conspicuous spot–on the buffet table, in the refrigerator, or near the front door.
 Your party guests and trick-or-treaters will recoil in horror at the realistic, bloody head prop.
-Severed head Halloween decorations are always a crowd pleaser.
+Severed head Halloween decorations are always fun, especially when party guests stumble upon one unexpectedly.

 Headless Horseman Graveyard Inflatable